 We are subject to significant state, local, and federal governmental regulation, including regulation by the ICC.
-This regulation significantly influences our operating environment and may affect our ability to recover costs from utility customers.
-Many aspects of our operations are regulated, including, but not limited to: the rates we charge our retail natural gas customers; participation in the interstate natural gas pipeline capacity market; standards of service; issuance of debt securities; short-term debt obligations; construction and operation of facilities; transactions with affiliates; and billing practices.
-Our significant level of regulation imposes restrictions on our operations and causes us to incur substantial compliance costs.
+These regulations significantly influence our operating environment, may affect our ability to recover costs from utility customers, and cause us to incur substantial compliance costs.
+Changes in regulations, interpretations of regulations, or the imposition of new regulations could also significantly impact us, including requiring us to change our business operations.
+Many aspects of our operations are regulated and impacted by government regulation, including, but not limited to: the rates we charge our retail natural gas customers; our authorized rate of return, construction and operation of natural gas distribution systems and the ability to recover such costs; participation in the interstate natural gas pipeline capacity market; standards of service; issuance of debt securities; short-term debt obligations; transactions with affiliates; and billing practices.
 Failure to comply with any applicable rules or regulations may lead to customer refunds, penalties, and other payments, which could materially and adversely affect our results of operations and financial condition.

 The rates, including adjustments determined under riders, we are allowed to charge our customers for retail services have the most significant impact on our financial condition, results of operations, and liquidity.
-Rate regulation is based on providing an opportunity to recover prudently incurred costs and earn a reasonable rate of return on invested capital.
+Rate regulation provides us an opportunity to recover prudently incurred costs and earn a reasonable rate of return on invested capital.
 However, our ability to obtain rate adjustments in the future is dependent on regulatory action, and there is no assurance that our regulators will consider all of our costs to have been prudently incurred.
 In addition, our rate proceedings may not always result in rates that fully recover our costs or provide for a reasonable ROE.
 We defer certain costs and revenues as regulatory assets and liabilities for future recovery or refund to customers, as authorized by our regulators.
 Future recovery of regulatory assets is not assured, and is subject to review and approval by our regulators.
 If recovery of regulatory assets is not approved or is no longer deemed probable, these costs would be recognized in current period expense and could have a material adverse impact on our results of operations, cash flows, and financial condition.

 We believe we have obtained the necessary permits, approvals, authorizations, certificates, and licenses for our existing operations, have complied with all of their associated terms, and that our business is conducted in accordance with applicable laws.
 These permits, approvals, authorizations, certificates, and licenses may be revoked or modified by the agencies that granted them if facts develop that differ significantly from the facts assumed when they were issued.
 In addition, discharge permits and other approvals and licenses are often granted for a term that is less than the expected life of the associated facility.
 Licenses and permits may require periodic renewal, which may result in additional requirements being imposed by the granting agency.
 In addition, existing regulations may be revised or reinterpreted by federal, state, and local agencies, or these agencies may adopt new laws and regulations that apply to us.
 We cannot predict the impact on our business and operating results of any such actions by these agencies.
-Changes in regulations, interpretations of regulations, or the imposition of new regulations could influence our operating environment, may result in substantial compliance costs, or may require us to change our business operations.

-If we are unable to obtain, renew, or comply with these governmental permits, approvals, authorizations, certificates, or licenses, or if we are unable to recover any increased costs of complying with additional requirements or any other associated costs in customer rates in a timely manner, our results of operations and financial condition could be materially and adversely affected.
+If we are unable to recover costs of complying with regulations or other associated costs in customer rates in a timely manner, or if we are unable to obtain, renew, or comply with these governmental permits, approvals, authorizations, certificates, or licenses, our results of operations and financial condition could be materially and adversely affected.